UltraRepo/builder/README.md

 ---

-**Note**: This rebranding maintains all original KiloCode/UltraRepo functionality while providing a distinct AirVeo Builder identity.
-The process is designed to be repeatable and maintainable as the upstream projects evolve.
+**Note**: This rebranding maintains all original KiloCode functionality while providing a distinct UltraRepo App Builder identity.
+The process is designed to be repeatable and maintainable as the upstream project evolves.